- Originally transmitted in four parts in 1992

-When DS Caleb Martin confiscates a replica gun from his son’s school briefcase, he innocently triggers a tragic chain of events that leads to a number of deaths including his own.
-The off–duty police officer is callously gunned down in a Kingsmarkham bank during an armed raid that baffles his colleagues.
-The murder weapon is never found.
-Six months later, three people are murdered during a bloody massacre at Tancred House, home of the novelist Davina Flory…
+When DS Caleb Martin confiscates a replica gun from his son’s school briefcase, he innocently triggers a tragic chain of events that leads to several deaths, including his own.

-Cast + Credits
+Credits

 DCI Wexford